num-codex/codex-develop/Feasibility-Query.md

 ### Term Code Mapping (FHIR)

 This file contains the mappings from the codex criteria to FHIR resources.
-It is used by the query translators in combination with the StructuredQuery input to convert each criterion into a search string
+It is used by the query translators in combination with the StructuredQuery input to convert each criterion into a search string.
 Each criterion is identified using the "code" and "system" attributes of the "key" attribute of each json criterion mapping object.
-Each object then contains the following elements:
+Each object contains the following elements:

 | Element     | Description                      | Example Value |
 |-------------|----------------------------------|-------------- |